Around the world by bike

 I couldn’t believe our luck!
 The bike shop was quite a professional outfit and had no problem fixing Amanda’s bike.
 We did, however, have to wait in line, as the shop was quite busy.
 I watched in amazement as villagers arrived with their rusty old bikes in serious need of some TLC, which they got at this friendly bike shop.
 Each person’s bike was treated with due care.
 Cleaned and oiled, they were soon off on a much less squeaky bike.
 Eventually it was our turn and we received the same care.

 Although it was already quite late, there was still enough time for us to reach Canto Verde.
 We were pleasantly surprised to find a tiny fishing village amongst the sand dunes and palm trees.
 A room on the beach completed the picture and, had it not been for the wind, it would have been paradise.

 3 December - Canto Verde – Prainha - 92 km

 We woke early but by 08h00 it was already boiling hot.
 To our delight, we had a strong tailwind again which helped us along.
 We stopped nearly every 10 km for water but it still felt that we were not drinking enough.
 Due to the tailwind, we reached our destination fairly early and found ourselves a nice pousada with a swimming pool, where we could relax before heading into the city the following day.

 4 - 6 December - Prainha – Fortaleza -34 km

-Soon, however, it was time to leave the concrete jungle and get
+Soon, however, it was time to leave the concrete jungle and get back on the bikes.

 7 December - Fortaleza – Paraipaba - 94 km